WineHandpicked by IWSC

 icewine grapes freezing on the vine to make canadian sweet wine

 This year’s IWSC saw an exceptionally strong line-up of Canadian sweet wines.
-Top of the list was the Inniskillin Icewine Vidal 2019, which scored an impressive 96 out of 100 points, scooping a Gold medal in the process.
-The judges loved the fine balance between the sweetness and freshness of the wine.
+Top of the list was the Reif Estate Winery Icewine Vidal 2021, which scored an impressive 96 points, scooping a Gold medal in the process.
+The judges loved the integrated notes of fizzy apricots, succulent peaches and a pinch of delectable sweet spice.
+Reif, located in Ontario’s warmest sub-appellation, is one of Niagara-on-the-Lake’s founding family wineries, having been established in 1982.

 If you’re a sweet-wine fan and want something different to a Sauternes or Tokaji, Canadian sweet wines are where to head.
 Here are some of the best from this year’s IWSC.